Center Executive Committee and Project Leaders

 Marcia Haigis studies the metabolic programs of mammalian cells and the pathways that regulate these programs.
 She focuses on metabolic reprogramming of tumor cells and immune cells within the tumor microenvironment to discover novel anti-tumor therapies.
 As part of the CCSP, Haigis and her group investigate the mechanisms of response and resistance to immune checkpoint inhibitors (Project 3) and lead the metabolomics efforts in the Systems Pharmacology core.

-Assistant Professor in Pathology, Harvard Medical School
+Associate Professor in Pathology, Harvard Medical School

 Member CCSP Executive Committee and Head of Project 2

 Sandro Santagata is a Neuropathologist in the Department of Pathology at Brigham and Women’s Hospital and in the Department of Oncologic Pathology at Dana-Farber Cancer Institute.
 He applies novel tissue imaging methods, including tissue-based cyclic immunofluorescence (t-CyCIF), to characterize brain tumors.
 Using clinical trial specimens, he measures and models therapeutic responses in tumors and their microenvironment (Project 2).

 Head of Modeling and Informatics Platform, Harvard Program in Therapeutic Science

 Member CCSP Executive Committee and Systems Pharmacology Core Lead